All Episodes

 Count me among those who don't like them and won't watch them.

-Because they're so trying, maybe over the next three weeks, we should all try to.
+Because they're so trying, maybe over the next three weeks, we should all try too.

 All right.

-Now, we clearly we can go back if we wanted to to the days that Bryant Gumble hosted uh the Today Show.
+Now, we clearly, we could go back if we wanted to to the days that Bryant Gumbel hosted the Today Show.

-Now the comment here about uh about Gene Upshaw, Gene Upshaw, great uh offensive lineman for the great Oakland Raider teams back in the uh the 60s and 70s, and he's black.
+Now, the comment here about Gene Upshaw, Gene Upshaw, great offensive lineman for the great Oakland Raider teams back in the 60s and 70s, and he's black.

-He says he's just uh somebody that the owners can bend in shape and do whatever they want, that he's not his own man.
+He says he's just somebody that the owners can bend and shape and do whatever they want, and he's not his own man.

 Tagley Boo was asked about this.

-Tagleyaboo said, you know, I I think things that Bryant Gumble said about Gene Upshaw and the owners are about as uninformed as anything that I have have read or heard in a long, long time, and quite inexcusable because they are subjects about which you can and should be better informed.
+Tagley Abu said, you know, I think things that Bryant Gumbel said about Gene Upshaw and the owners are about as uninformed as anything that I have read or heard in a long, long time and quite inexcusable because they are subjects about which you can and should be better informed.

 Upshaw did not immediately return a call placed by the Associated Press.

-So I guess, I mean, if I'm if I'm to interpret uh uh Commissioner Tagley Boo correctly, he thinks maybe up, maybe maybe Bryant Gumble doesn't want the job now.
+So I guess, I mean, if I'm to interpret Commissioner Tagliabu correctly, he thinks maybe Bryant Gumbel doesn't want the job now.

 Otherwise, why would he be talking this way?